jinayang15/ICS4UCulminating/README.txt

 - In order to switch Pokemon after you faint, you need to do an attack.
 - After an enemy faints, you must attack first before it switches out
 - Screen update does not match with text, and sometimes the attack effect does not display
-- If a status affects the Pokemon right before it dies, the opponent may not switch.
+- If a status affects the Pokemon right before it dies, the opponent may not switch, causing the battle to not work.
 - If one of your Pokemon faints and you are forced to switch and the Pokemon coming it does not have 4 moves, NullPointerException may be thrown, but THE GAME IS OKAY.
 - Badly Poisoned does not work
 - Sometimes bugs and battle does not work properly.
 For example, sometimes when you win, it crashes.
-- Sometimes, when you switch into a Pokemon, attack may not work, crashing the game.
+- Sometimes, when you switch into a Pokemon, attacks may not work, crashing the game.
-- Moves like absorb and mega drain do not work for some reason.
+- Moves like absorb and mega drain do not work as intended (health regeneration)